 3. How to contact us

 An individual may contact the Privacy Officer to:

 - obtain access to their personal information;

 - make a complaint about a breach of privacy;

-General enquiries about the Library’s compliance with the APPs can be made via:
+General enquiries about the Library’s compliance with the Privacy Act can be made via:

 Privacy Contact Officer

 National Library of Australia

 Parkes ACT 2610